Schooley's Mountain Historic District: History

 The area grew as a nineteenth century summer resort built around a mineral spring on Schooley's Mountain near a brook that flowed to the Musconetcong River.
 Schooley's Mountain Springs were rich in iron, termed chalybeate, and said to have healing powers.

 Description

-The Presbyterian Church on Heath Lane was built in 1870 and has a three story bell tower.
+The Highlands Presbyterian Church on Heath Lane was built in 1870 and has a three-story bell tower.
 The William W. Marsh House at 13 Heath Lane was built c.
 1865 with Italianate style and is now used by the Liebenzell Mission and named Eben-Ezer.
 The Strawbridge House at 2 Pleasant Grove Road was built c.
 1880, also with Italianate style.
 The Terriberry House at 4 Pleasant Grove Road was built with Shingle style architecture.
 The gentleman's farmhouse at 18 Pleasant Grove Road was built c.
 1840 and remodeled c.
 1910 in Neoclassical style.
 It was once a stop on the stagecoach line between Morristown and Easton.